SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Support_Responsibilities.md

 ## Third Line Support

-Third Line Support is **always provided by Skyline**.
-They are senior system experts with several years of system experience and a proven track record capable of performing detailed system-wide diagnostics on all relevant levels (application, OS, network infrastructure, etc.).
+Third Line Support is provided by **senior system experts** with several years of system experience and a proven track record capable of performing detailed system-wide diagnostics on all relevant levels (application, OS, network infrastructure, etc.).

 Their responsibilities include: